Large Prajñāpāramitā Sūtras: Commentaries

 The Tibetan Nyingma author Lochen Dharmaśrī (1654–1717) composed a commentary on the 100,000 line sutra entitled A Complete Commentary on Prajñāpāramitā Sūtra in 100,000 Verses (Stoq-phrag-brgya-pavi rnam-par bshad-pa zhes-bya-ba).

 Another Tibetan commentary was written by the Gelug figure Longdol Lama Ngawang Lobzang (1719–1794), it is titled: A Brief Explanation of the 108 Topics Treated in Shatasāhasrikā Prajñāpāramitā ('bum-gyi' grel-rkang brgya-rtsa-brgyad ngos-'dzin).

 English Translations

 The first English translation from the Large sutras was by Edward Conze.
 Conze's 1973 The Large Sutra of Perfect Wisdom is a composite translation which mostly contains material from the 25,000 line sutra and the 18,000 line sutra (as well as passages from the 8,000 and 100,000 line versions) arranged based on the divisions found in the Abhisamayālaṅkāra.
 As such, this version is a scholarly construct by Conze.

 A recent translation of the full 18,000 line version from the Tibetan canon has been published by Gareth Sparham.

-An ongoing translation of Xuánzăng's Śatasāhasrikā (100,000 line Perfection of Wisdom Sutra) is currently being undertaken by Naichen Chen, who has published five volumes so far.
+An ongoing translation of Xuanzang's Śatasāhasrikā (100,000 line Perfection of Wisdom Sutra) is currently being undertaken by Naichen Chen, who has published 12 volumes so far as of October 2025.